hyphacoop/organizing/_posts/meeting-notes/2020-03-11-governance-wg-meeting.md

         - "fair" / office hours to check-in on
         - issue of who is on calls, who talks more
         - ways to create additional feedback mechanisms/channels
-            - using in critical contexts v. important
+            - using these selectively in critical contexts very important

 ### Discussions